All Episodes

 They're for sale in every community in this country.

-Now here's Benny Thompson.
+Now, here's Benny Thompson.

-Uh in a letter to Cintos Corporation, um, that it could be charged with illegal activities in violation of state and federal law if any of its thirty-two thousand employees are terminated because they gave incorrect social security numbers to be hired.
+Benny Thompson says, wait a minute, in a letter to Cintos Corporation that it could be charged with illegal activities in violation of state and federal law if any of its 32,000 employees are terminated because they gave incorrect Social Security numbers to be hired,

-If you dare to use that no match letter to not hire or to fire a person that you have hired because you're afraid of getting in uh bad uh, you know, with the the federal government over having an illegal alien working for you.
+Benny Thompson is saying it's discrimination if you dare to use that no-match letter to not hire or to fire a person that you have hired because you're afraid of getting in bad with the federal government over having an illegal alien working for you.

 If you actually follow that rule, says Benny Thompson, you could be charged with illegal activities if you dismiss the person.

-Now imagine employers now.
+Now, imagine employers now.

-Imagine employers caught between a rock and a hard place, caught between trying to, okay, we'll verify the social security numbers, we'll go along with that.
+Imagine employers caught between a rock and a hard place, caught between trying to, okay, we'll verify the Social Security numbers.

-So Benny Thompson says, Oh, no, no, no.
+So Benny Thompson says, oh, no, no, no.

-Five and a half years coming, and now Benny Thompson, scheduled to uh head up as chairman of the House Homeland Security Committee, is saying, No.
+And now Benny Thompson, scheduled to head up as chairman of the House Homeland Security Committee, is saying, no, you could get in trouble now.

 You're not going to do all that.